 Or which follow through is required on a forehand changes depending on what type of shot is being hit from different areas in the court.
 The decision of the tactic and the movement efficiency, effects the technical requirement.

-So which is correct technique?
+So which is the correct technique?
 The answer is all of them, depending on the tactical situation.

 This link may seem a little complex but it doesn’t have to be.
 Wayne Elderton, a world renowned coach educator, summaries it the following way.